jinnycho/jinnycho-blog/src/writings/books/psychology/courageToBeDisliked.md

 > Placing confidence in others is connected to seeing others as comrades.

-I appreciate the opportunity to build a deeper relationship with Charles.
-This relationship has allowed me to reflect more thoroughly on my life.
+Having a horizontal-relationship mindset helps reflect on the relationships in my life.
 For example, I've noticed that I sometimes become competitive with Charles, thinking 'I'm right, he's wrong, and I need to win.'
 After all, even if I 'won', I felt bad.

 ### 13. Self Acceptance
 > With self-acceptance, if one cannot do something, one is simply accepting "one's incapable self" as is and moving forward so that one can do whatever one can. ...
 One simply has to focus on what one can chamge, rather than on what one cannot. ... affirmative resignation.